 The top bar of the Pickit web interface contains relevant status information and buttons that remain visible at all times.

-The left part of the bar displays the following contents:
+The left part of the bar displays the Pickit logo and two lines with content:

 The Pickit version.
 By clicking on it, you can access the changelog of what’s new in each Pickit release.

-The currently active Setup and Product files.
-By clicking on either file name, a separate window will pop up that allows you to change the active file or manage available files.
-See the Configuration article for more details.
+Bottom line: The currently active Pickit configuration.
+By clicking on either the Setup or Product file name, a separate window will pop up that allows you to change the active file or manage available files.

 The right part of the bar displays the following contents: